awsdocs/amazon-kendra-developer-guide/doc_source/API_AttributeFilter.md

 If you use more than 2 layers, you receive a `ValidationException` exception with the message "`AttributeFilter` cannot have a depth of more than 2\."

+If you use more than 10 attribute filters, you receive a `ValidationException` exception with the message "`AttributeFilter` cannot have a length of more than 10"\.

 ## Contents<a name="API_AttributeFilter_Contents"></a>

  **AndAllFilters**   <a name="Kendra-Type-AttributeFilter-AndAllFilters"></a>